 I’m Silvia.
 I’m from Worcester, MA USA, but I like to tell people I’m from Norway.

-And then we decided to make a home in Norway!
-We’re still here, currently living in a log cabin high up in the mountains in Rauland, Telemark.
+And then I decided to make a home in Norway!
+I’m still here, currently living in a log cabin high up in the mountains in Rauland, Telemark.
 But travel continues to play a huge role in my life, and I continue to write about my adventures in Norway and abroad, as well as more thoughtful pieces about travel in general (you know, the blog posts with all the feels).

 I will eat anything and probably enjoy it.
 I may have weakened taste buds or something.

 I tap dance when I’m nervous, much to the amusement of many an armed border guard.

 I don’t feel super comfortable writing about myself so… I’m tap dancing right now.